 Chapter 5 establishes goals and policies for trails in Tracy, including how trails can serve us and where they should be created.
+This Plan will work in tandem with the Citywide Roadway and Transportation Master Plan.

 Chapter 6 provides a detailed list of planned park improvements, estimates how much these improvements will cost, and suggests a funding strategy.